 This article describes how to set up a Wi-Fi Access Point, sometimes mentioned as AP mode, using open-source software Hostapd in Embedded Linux.

-If this is not the information you are looking for, please, expand the menu below for more WiFi related information.
+If this is not the information you are looking for, please, refer to the Wi-Fi Connectivity with Toradex’s Computer on Module (CoM) article for more Wi-Fi related information.

 First of all, make sure that the Wi-Fi adapter supports Access Point mode.
-You can check which Toradex modules have built-in Wi-Fi in the Wifi\BT enabled Toradex SoMs article and for other modules in the WiFi\BT adapters article.
+You can check a list of tested modules in the Adding Wi-Fi Connectivity to Toradex’s Computer on Module (CoM) article.

 This setup was tested using the following hardware and software: